duncanmcclean/simple-commerce/docs/upgrade-guides/v5-x-to-v6-0.md

 Previously, the "Download History" functionality provided by the addon was opt-in.
 This feature is now always enabled.

+### Low: Repository `find` methods no longer throw exceptions

+The `find` method on the `Order`/`Product`/`Customer` facades will no longer throw an exception when the entry or model can't be found.
+Instead, it'll now return `null`.

+You can use the `findOrFail` methods instead if you wish exceptions to be thrown.

 ## Previous upgrade guides

 -   [v2.2 to v2.3](/upgrade-guides/v2-2-to-v2-3)